-• Did the applicant make reasonable efforts through his or her landlord (social
+• Did the applicant make reasonable efforts through his or her landlord (social purposes and if so was the tenant aware of this at the outset of the tenancy etc?

 • Did the applicant claim Housing Benefit (HB) or discretionary award?
-What tenancy etc?
+What excessive increase?

-• Was there a shortfall between the contractual rent and the eligible rent for excessive increase?

-HB purposes and if so was the tenant aware of this at the outset of the the applicant's ability to pay the rent when the tenancy commenced and his or her financial circumstances at that time, as well as his or her financial circumstances and ability to pay the rent at or around the time of the financial difficulties and the homeless assessment.
+• Was there a shortfall between the contractual rent and the eligible rent for HB the applicant's ability to pay the rent when the tenancy commenced and his or her financial circumstances at that time, as well as his or her financial circumstances and ability to pay the rent at or around the time of the financial difficulties and the homeless assessment.